Cruz Azul Hidalgo

+Club de Futbol Cruz Azul S.A. de C.V.
+Hidalgo, also known as Cruz Azul Hidalgo, is a Mexican professional football club based in Ciudad Cooperativa Cruz Azul, Hidalgo.
+The club competes in Liga de Expansión MX, the second level division of Mexican football, and plays its home matches at Estadio Refundación.
+It serves as an affiliate team of Cruz Azul.

+Founded in 1993, the club competed at various levels of the Mexican football pyramid.
+In 2014, the original second-division franchise was sold, prompting the affiliate team Cruz Azul Jasso to adopt the Cruz Azul Hidalgo identity to continue competing in the Liga Premier de México.
+The team operated until its dissolution in 2021.
+Ahead of the 2026–27 season, the club was reestablished to return to the Liga de Expansión MX.

 History

-Early times
+Early years

-The team began its professional activity in the Tercera División, in 1990 it achieved the runner-up in the category and managed to be promoted to Second Division "B".
-In 1994 the team won its promotion to the Segunda Division 'A', however, that year a remodeling of Mexican football was presented with the creation of the Primera División 'A', so Cruz Azul Hidalgo was invited to the new Segunda División, which became the third tier of the Mexican league system.
-In the first season in the Second Division, Cruz Azul Hidalgo won the championship of the season and the promotion to Primera 'A' after defeating Bachilleres.
+The team began its professional activity in the Tercera División de México, in 1990 it achieved the runner-up in the category and managed to be promoted to the Segunda División 'B' de México.
+In 1994 the team won its promotion to the Segunda División 'A' de México, however, that year a remodeling of Mexican football was presented with the creation of the Primera División 'A' de México, so Cruz Azul Hidalgo was invited to the new Segunda División, which became the third tier of the Mexican league system.
+In the first season in the Segunda División, Cruz Azul Hidalgo won the championship of the season and the promotion to the Primera División 'A' after defeating Bachilleres.

 Ascenso MX

-In the Verano 1999 and Verano 2000 tournaments of the Primera División A, the club finished as runner-up in the league, being defeated by Unión de Curtidores and Irapuato respectively.
+In the Verano 1999 and Verano 2000 tournaments of the Primera División 'A', the club finished as runner-up in the league, being defeated by Unión de Curtidores and Irapuato respectively.

-In 2003, the team was moved to Oaxaca, Oaxaca and renamed Cruz Azul Oaxaca, in this location the team was runner-up in the 2005 Apertura Tournament, being defeated by Puebla, in 2006 the team was moved back to Hidalgo.
+In 2003, the team was relocated to the city of Oaxaca and renamed Cruz Azul Oaxaca, in this location the team was runner-up in the 2005 Apertura Tournament, being defeated by Puebla, in 2006 the team returned to Hidalgo.
 In 2006, Cruz Azul Jasso was created as the institution's third team, participating in the Segunda División.

-After 2006 the team consolidated itself in the league, qualifying for the play–offs on a regular basis, and continuing its participation even when the league eliminated the reserve teams from Liga MX.
-As of 2012 the team began to have problems in the relegation table, ensuring its permanence in the final part of the seasons.
+After 2006, the team consolidated itself in the league, qualifying for the play–offs on a regular basis, and continuing its participation even when the league eliminated the reserve teams from the Primera División de México.
+As of 2012, the team began to have problems in the relegation table, ensuring its permanence in the final part of the seasons.

-In 2014, the team was bought by the owners of Zacatepec 1948, who used the franchise to give continuity to their team in the Ascenso MX.
+In 2014, the team was relocated to Zacatepec, Morelos and purchased by the owners of Zacatepec 1948, who used the franchise to give continuity to their team in the Liga de Ascenso de México.